29 Mar 6 Keys to a Good Night’s Sleep

 Eating late at night might impact the release of melatonin, making it harder to fall asleep.
 It is best to schedule your meals several hours before your bedtime, so you don’t go to bed too hungry or too full.
 Planning your meals each day can help ensure that you aren’t eating too close to the end of the day, helping you unwind.

 And be sure to avoid snacking in front of the TV or computer in the evening.

 Resist Late Night TV

 Blue light tricks your brain into thinking it is daytime, hindering the production of hormones like melatonin and making it harder to fall asleep.
 To avoid blue light’s negative effects on your sleep schedule, resist using screens late at night before bed, including TV’s, laptops, tablets, and even smartphones.

 If you can’t avoid using electronic screens before bed, download apps for your computer, tablet, and phone that block blue light after sundown.
 This simple step will help reduce the time it takes to fall asleep.

-Know When to Take Your CBD Supplement
+Know When to Take Your CBD

 With a few smart changes to your routine like the ones described here, you can improve your quality of sleep and feel more restful each morning.
-Get more wellness tips and information about CBD hemp oil supplements by visiting our education page.
+Get more wellness tips and information about CBD hemp oil products by visiting our education page.